atarwn/eowm/README.md

 |____|______________|
 ```

-No borders, no UI, new window pushes master to the top of the stack
+borders, but still no UI, new window pushes master to the top of the stack

 Naming
 ------

 it was vewy hard:
- * catwm - already exists
+ * catwm - origin
  * kittywm - stupid
  * meowm - two m's
  * eowm - hmm, ok